 Since a flatbed is responsible for transporting goods that are not of a regular shape or size, their trucks tend to be very heavy, and their loads are securing using cargo straps.
 There is nothing between the load and the open-air except maybe a tarp.
 Therefore, careful loading and securing procedures must be followed to the letter.

-How Can Negligence Lead to a Flatbed Truck Accident?
+How Can Negligence Lead to a Flatbed Truck Accident in Kentucky?

 While flatbed trucks are a necessity for hauling large materials, they can also be extremely dangerous as well.
 There are always the typical concerns when it comes to being involved in an accident with a large truck such as driver fatigue, distracted driving, or speeding.
 However, flatbed trucks add another dimension of danger and uncertainly since their loads can be unusually heavy or oddly shaped.
 These types of loads can be hard to properly secure, or they may make the handling of the truck itself unstable.
 An improperly secured load could lead to the following types of accidents:

 - Jackknife accident